 Tucson Families Free & Together is a comprehensive proposal written and led by migrants and human rights advocates who call Tucson home.
 TFFT was specifically written to address two of Tucson’s most pressing social issues: Immigration and Criminal Justice.
 The term Sanctuary doesn’t have any specific meaning in federal or state law, so what exactly would it mean for us in Tucson?
 And how does TFFT go beyond the “Immigrant Friendly” policy currently in place?

-1. In Tucson, Sanctuary would mean that, in addition to schools, local police would no longer be allowed to ask about immigration status in schools, hospitals, houses of worship, and courthouses.
+1. In Tucson, Sanctuary would mean that, in addition to schools, local police would no longer be allowed to ask about immigration status in hospitals, houses of worship, and courthouses.

 Why: The current TPD policy limits an officer’s ability to check into a child’s immigration status while on school grounds.
 Sanctuary in Tucson would expand this protection to other “sensitive” locations.
 Indeed, court decisions and even the federal government acknowledge that schools, hospitals, and churches should be off limits for immigration enforcement.
 See 17-83(g)

 2. In Tucson, Sanctuary would mean that local police could no longer rely on certain racial stereotypes

 Why: The organization responsible for training local police teaches that it is okay to rely on unfounded racial stereotypes to determine whether a person might be undocumented.
 For example, a person may be assumed to be undocumented if they don’t speak English, if they dresses a certain way, or if they don’t have a place to live.
 In its current policy, Tucson fully embraces this problematic guidance, even though portions of it are likely unconstitutional.
 Sanctuary in Tucson would end this form of race-based policing.
 Sec.
 17-83(h) & (i).